Online handbook: Cultural Relations in the New Normal

 The programme covered questions such as: How should international cultural relations adapt to this “new reality?”
 How should digital tools be used for better efficiency?
 What best case practices exist in international cultural relations and among cultural institutions in the EU and in Ukraine?
 And, lastly, how can cultural initiatives and products be promoted using digital tools?

-Read or download the handbook with the key lessons, project models and cases related to the programme’s topics here: Cultural Relations of The New Normal.
+Read or download the handbook with the key lessons, project models and cases related to the programme’s topics here: Cultural Relations in The New Normal.